- by Barney Davey

 The problem is, as I pointed out above, artists read, but they do not act.
 That’s why I created the Art Marketing Mastery Workshop.
-I’ve converted the information in the book into five webinars with 10 hours of recorded information.

 Taking a clue from my advice, I’m chunking down the webinars into 20 learning modules with easy-to-follow lessons.
 In essence, I’ve simplified getting your head wrapped around how to market your art for you.